 NOTE 1: The SEALDD-S data transmission connection information of the SEALDD server side is optional, if the SEALDD server uses the downlink pull mode to fetch the application data from the address provided by the VAL server in step 1, and uses the uplink push mode to send the application data to the address provided by VAL server.

-3. Same as step 3-9 of clause 9.2.2.2.
+3. The SEALDD server and the SEALDD client enable S&F operation model.

+NOTE 2: The procedure to enable the S&F mode for the SEALDD server and SEALDD client is out of the scope of this release.

-4. The SEALDD server subscribes the UE S&F status events from the 3GPP CN and is notified about the UE S&F status events information e.g., whether UE is registered in S&F Mode, the estimated delivery time indicating the DL estimated time to send data from the UE to gateway or from gateway to UE.
-The SEALDD server stores or the received UE S&F status events information for further control the downlink application data transmission.
+4. The SEALDD server subscribes the UE S&F status events from the 3GPP CN and is notified about the UE S&F status events information when the feeder link is available e.g., whether the UE is registered in S&F Mode, the estimated S&F DL delivery time indicating the DL estimated time to send data from the UE to satellite or from satellite to UE.
+The SEALDD server stores the received UE S&F status events information for further control the downlink application data transmission.

-5. The VAL server sends downlink application data to the SEALDD server which further delivers it to the VAL UE.
+5. The VAL server sends downlink application data to the SEALDD server which further delivers it to the VAL UE via the S&F satellite when the feeder link is available.

-NOTE 2: The SEALDD server may receive the DLapplication data from the VAL server in step 10 before receiving the UE S&F status events notification from the 3GPP CN in step 9.
+NOTE 3: The SEALDD server may receive the DLapplication data from the VAL server in step 5 before receiving the UE S&F status events notification from the 3GPP CN in step 6.